-The metaverse is quickly becoming the next must-have concept within enterprises to improve engagement and UX for employees, customers and partners.
+The metaverse is quickly becoming the next must-have concept enterprises are looking at to improve engagement and UX for employees, customers and partners.
 And, while the metaverse isn't here just yet, that doesn't mean companies can't consider the security challenges it will bring.

-Key concepts and justifications for the metaverse are known, but the security and privacy issues this new virtual universe contains remain largely unknown.
+Key concepts and justifications for the metaverse are known; the various cybersecurity risks and privacy issues this new virtual universe might contain, however, have gotten less attention.

 The metaverse can be defined as a virtual environment in which people connect, interact and shop.
-This convergence of the digital and physical world stems from the Greek meta, meaning beyond or after, and verse, short for universe.
+This convergence of the physical and digital world is denoted by the Greek word meta, meaning beyond or after, and verse, short for universe.

 There are two main forms of the metaverse: